Getting started with the Catalog Insights dashboards

 Repeat purchase timing card

-The Repeat purchase timing card visualizes the time between the purchase of a product and the next purchase.
-This card helps to provide insights into the purchasing behaviors related to certain products and allows you to craft flows and campaigns relative to when customers may make a second purchase.
-Additionally, you can target customers using products that have a shorter time between secondary purchases and encourage repeat shopping.
+The Repeat purchase timing card visualizes the time between the purchase of a selected product or category and the customer's next order.
+This helps you understand purchasing behaviors tied to specific products or categories, so you can craft flows and campaigns relative to when customers are most likely to make a second purchase.
+You can also use this to identify products or categories with a shorter time between purchases and target those customers to encourage repeat shopping.

 Export to CSV